gregl83/redis-commands/README.md

 ## Usage

-The Lua scripts are located in the ./src directory.
-It is possible to use them directly or use a language/environment implementation.
+Redis Lua scripts are located in the `./src` directory.
+Use them directly or use a language/environment implementation.

 ### Language or Environment Documentation